mathesar-foundation/mathesar-website/non-technical-expert.md

 {% capture highlight_1 %}

-You’re often left without clear answers to these important questions:

 - How can you be certain that your database doesn’t contain faulty, duplicated data?
 - When your workflow changes, how can you quickly update your data structures?
 - How can you see one view of all your different data sources?

 {% endcapture %}

-{% include highlight.html header='Too many data tools make simple tasks complicated' content=highlight_1 theme='dark'%}
+{% include highlight.html header='Too many data tools make simple tasks complicated' content=highlight_1 theme='dark' subheader='You’re often left without clear answers to these important questions:'%}

 {% capture screenshot_text %}